This is an overview of some of the more advanced features that Fava has to offer.

 jump to the (date-wise) latest one in the opened file.

-Fava displays charts for BQL queries - if they have exactly two columns with the first being a date or string and the second an inventory, then a line chart or treemap chart is shown on the query page.
+Fava displays charts for BQL queries - if they have exactly two columns like the following example with the first being a date or string and the second an inventory, then a line chart or treemap chart is shown on the query page.

 Fava supports downloading the result of these queries in various file formats.